2018 Apache 160 launch date has been revealed in a new ‘Block Your Date’ invitation from TVS. It has already been spotted testing on the roads.

-The next-gen Apache 160 was first spied by the Gearhead Bureau who posted its spy video at Youtube few weeks back.
+The next-gen Apache 160 was first spied by the Gearhead Bureau who posted its spy video at Youtube.
 Later on clearer spy pics surfaced at xbhp.com which depicted most of the changes.
-And in a latest update, the upcoming motorcycle has been caught by a Motorbeam reader disguised as its bigger brethren.
+At the press conference of Apache RR 310’s launch, TVS confirmed the motorcycle for the first time.

 Uptill now it has become abundantly clear that the 2018 Apache 160 will share all the design cues from Apache 200.
 All these test mules carry Apache 200’s bikini fairing, tail lamps, exhaust etc. However, thinner tyres, non-split seat, kick starter etc are the giveaways.

-There are other differences as well – like rear drum brakes (instead of the small disc on Apache 200), silver coloured side panels (the latest mule gets black coloured side panels though) etc. The big change is that the Apache 160 will now sport oil cooling similar to Apache 200.
+There are other differences as well – like rear drum brakes (instead of the small disc on Apache 200), silver coloured side panels on some mules (some get black) etc. The big change is that the Apache 160 will now sport oil cooling similar to Apache 200.
 The rear tyre is the same 110/80 in place of Apache 200’s 130/70.

 It also carries conventional rod-type handlebar (no clip-ons) and a full-digital instrument console.
 Also, Apache 160 will ditch the dual shocks and will get a monoshock for the first time… which should better the already good handling characteristics of the motorcycle.

-This latest test mule has ‘Olive TVS’ sticker on the tyre hugger which is the name of a dealership in Vishakhapatnam.
-Looking at the completeness of this mule it appears that it could be undergoing its final road validations.
+Interestingly, one of the test mules on this page has ‘Olive TVS’ sticker on the tyre hugger which is the name of a dealership in Vishakhapatnam.

 Also Read: TVS Victor Review: A Comprehensive Road Test

 So, we are up for some more hungama in this fiercely fought segment which has very recently witnessed Bajaj’s Pulsar NS160!
-Apart from this TVS has already confirmed the launch of the biggest Apache 310 soon.
+Apart from this, TVS has also showcased the very interesting 220 cc cruiser Zeppelin which is expected to develop into a production motorcycle in the times to come.